 I couldn’t believe that this family of four could fit their trash of an entire year into just one jar!
-And clearly they weren’t some hippie family living in a windy tree house off the grid somewhere in the woods.
-No, they lived in downtown San Francisco in a pretty house that looked like it came out of some interior design magazine!
-If I needed any more convincing, their neat kitchen pantry with those pretty jars managed to eliminate all doubts.
-I knew I wanted to live just like that!
-I, too, wanted an airy and minimalist home without anything sitting on my countertop in its unsightly packaging!
-I, too, don’t want to deal with all the trash, day in, day out.
+And clearly they weren’t living off the grid somewhere in the woods.
+I, too, felt I don’t want to deal with all the trash, day in, day out.

 If you only buy what you need (as opposed to what all those advertisements tell you you should desire), you will waste a lot less time on buying stuff and spending money in general.
 This time you can spend with your family, on hobbies or projects.
 You will also accumulate less stuff, which means less time for maintenance and taking care of all your possessions.
 If you own less you automatically need less space.
 Less space can save you a lot of money – a smaller apartment costs less, a smaller house might even mean you can live mortgage-free.
-This extra-money can be spent on your kids, on healthier food options like organic groceries, or it can be used to finally fulfil your dream of traveling the world (and you will travel light too).
-Or you can decide to only work part-time and to not spend most of your waking hours slaving for some company.
+This extra-money can be spent on your kids or on healthier food options like organic groceries.
+Or you can decide to only work part-time and to not spend most of your waking hours slaving for some corporation.

 Who said you can’t live large on a small footprint?